What’s that buzzing sound? The first mosquitoes of the year are out for blood

 The winged irritants are right on schedule, according to the Sacramento-Yolo Mosquito & Vector Control District.
 Warm temperatures bring mosquitoes out of hibernation weeks before spring starts, said district spokeswoman Luz Maria Robles.
 Those mosquitoes will lay the eggs that will hatch into the summer mosquito population.

 “They’re getting ready to start laying eggs to start their life cycle,” Robles said.
-“With all the rain that we’ve had early this year, we have that combination of stagnant water and warm temperatures,” that make for good mosquito breeding grounds.
+“With all the rain that we’ve had early this year, we have that combination of stagnant water and warm temperatures” that make good mosquito breeding grounds.

-The mosquito district is asking residents to dump any standing water in their yards, such as rainfall that lingers in buckets, tarps and stacked tires, Robles said.
+The mosquito district is asking residents to dump any standing water in their yards, such as rainfall lingering in buckets, tarps and stacked tires, Robles said.

-He said there’s a number of factors that determine the severity of the mosquito season – when planting and irrigation begins for farmers, if the city can flush out underground storm drains and how much longer the rainy season lasts.
+He said a number of factors determine the severity of the mosquito season: when planting and irrigation begins for farmers; whether the city can flush out underground storm drains; and how much longer the rainy season lasts.

 While Sacramento area residents may be seeing a lot of mosquitoes now, it’s because of warmer temperatures, not because of the heavy winter rainfall.
 The buzzing insects started their lives last summer in drainage ditches and irrigation channels.